MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **time** - Tells us the amount of time that it has taken for the email conversation to complete loading.

+#### conversation.reloaded

+This event lets us detect how often we reload the conversation based on service notifications.
+We need to track if the update notifications are being too loud and need to be trimmed because they are degrading usability.

+The following fields are collected:

+- **average** - the amount of reloads divided by the size

+- **client-request-ID** - the client request identifier for the request which caused the error

+- **date** - the date stamp of the request which caused the error

+- **duration** - the time the conversation was open

 #### core.data.migration

 Allows us to detect and fix situations where there was an error in updating email data on your device to a newer version.